cortexlabs/cortex/examples/batch/image-classifier/README.md

     mem: 1G
 ```

-Here are the complete [API configuration docs](../../../docs/deployments/api-configuration.md). // TODO
+Here are the complete [API configuration docs](../../../docs/deployments/batchapi/api-configuration.md).

 <br>

 ## Deploy your Batch API

-`cortex deploy` takes your model along with the configuration from `cortex.yaml` and creates a web API:
+`cortex deploy` takes your model along with the configuration from `cortex.yaml` and creates an endpoint that receives job submissions:

 ```bash
 $ cortex deploy